tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 which specific set of proxies to use for any particular connection.
 By evaluating the rules in order, a consistent behavior for usage can be achieved.

-Rules in the `proxy-match` list SHOULD be provided in order of priority, such that a client can evaluate the list of rules from the first in the array to the last in the array, and attempt using the matching proxy or proxies from the earliest matching rule first.
+Rules in the `proxy-match` list are provided in order of priority, such that a client can evaluate the list of rules from the first in the array to the last in the array, and attempt using the matching proxy or proxies from the earliest matching rule first.
 If earliest matching rule has empty list of `proxies` client SHOULD NOT send matching traffic to any proxy defined in this PvD.
-Multiple rules can match for the same destination, in which case all are considered to be accessible through the matching proxies in case the sets of proxies are different.

 In order to match a destination rule in the `proxy-match` list, all properties MUST apply.
 For example, if a destination rule includes a `domains` array and a `ports` array, traffic that matches the rule needs to match at one of the entries in the `domains` array and one of the entries in the `ports` array.
+In addition, a destination rule is considered a match only if at least one of the associated proxy identifiers supports the protocol required by the connection attempt (for example, `connect-udp` for UDP traffic).
+If no listed proxy identifier is applicable to the protocol, the rule MUST be treated as not matching, and the client continues evaluation of subsequent rules.

 A matched rule will then either point to one or more proxy `identifier` values, which correspond to proxies defined in the list from {{proxy-enumeration}}, or instructs the client to not send the